shlomiassaf/ngrid/apps/ngrid-demo-app/content/features/grid/row-class.md

 ---
 # Row Class

-**NGrid** allows full control and customization for grid **cells** but there are scenarios you will want to customize the row containing the cells.
+n**Grid** allows full control and customization for grid **cells** but there are scenarios you will want to customize the row containing the cells.

-The data rows in **NGrid** are generated internally by the grid but you can customize the CSS on per-row basis.
+The data rows in n**Grid** are generated internally by the grid but you can customize the CSS on per-row basis.
 For that, you need to provide a function that accepts the row's context (`PblNgridContext<T>`) and returns any valid value that `[NgClass]` accepts.